-The New Year is here!
-For many of us, January is the perfect time to reflect on our lives and set new goals, hoping we become better versions of ourselves along the way.
-Most people make personal resolutions, like get in shape, quit smoking/drinking, or learn a new language.
+The new year is here!
+For many of us, January is the perfect time to reflect on our lives and set new goals, hoping to become better versions of ourselves.
+Most people make personal resolutions, like getting in shape, quitting smoking/drinking, or learning a new language.
 But, what about career resolutions?

 A career resolution is exactly what it sounds like: a resolution for your career intended to help you grow into a better professional.
-At Work It Daily, we believe that you need to work on your career every day (Yes, in fact, work it daily).
+At Work It Daily, we believe that you need to work on your career every day (yes, you do, in fact, need to "work it daily").
 So, everyone should make a career resolution or two along with those other ambitious resolutions.
-They can be little things like learn a new skill or grow my professional network, or bigger goals like land a promotion or get a new job.
+They can be little things like learning a new skill or growing your professional network, or bigger goals like landing a promotion or getting a new job.

 You can begin by asking yourself, "Am I where I want to be in my career?"
-If your answer is "no," you know you need to take a closer look at your career goals.
+If your answer is "no," you need to take a closer look at your career goals.